rishabh7g/task-management/README.md

 -   **Tailwind CSS**: We advise against using external CSS files.
 Instead, use Tailwind CSS for styling to maintain consistency and utility-first CSS principles.
 -   **Clean Code**: All code should be written in a clean, concise, and descriptive format.
 Follow best practices for readability and maintainability.
 -   **Accessibility (a11y)**: All code is written based on accessibility principles to ensure the application is usable by everyone, including those with disabilities.

-## Getting Started

-### Starting the Main Server

-To start the main server, run the following command:

-    ```bash
-    # From the root directory
-    npm run start-servers
-    ```

-This will start the development server and you can view the application in your browser at `http://localhost:3000`.

-### Using Storybook

-Storybook is used for developing UI components in isolation.
-To start Storybook, run the following command:

-    ```bash
-    # From the root directory
-    npm run storybook
-    ```

-This will start the Storybook server and you can view the UI components in your browser at `http://localhost:6006`.

-### Running Unit Tests of frontend(jest)

-Jest is used for unit testing.
-To run Jest tests, use the following command:

-    ```bash
-    # From the root directory
-    npm run test:unit
-    ```

-This will run all the tests using Jest and display the results in the terminal.